JWLou/m3DFaceTrack/README.md

 # Setup
 - Create a 'model' folder under the main directory and put the models mentioned below inside.
+- Put the following OpenCV DLLs and files into the main directory:

 # Data and Models
 - Please send emails to jianwen.lou.ly@gmail.com for the training data, the parametric face model, a pre-trained 2D landmark detection model and a 3D facial tracking model.